 – Jon Bailey, Mt Cook Alpine Salmon

-This Way for Work
+This Way for Work (ETC Service)

 Supporting Offenders into Employment (SOE) is a partnership service between the Department of Corrections and the Ministry for Social Development.
 The SOE service provides wraparound, holistic support, connecting people with services to improve their health, whānau relationships, pro-social networks, housing sustainability, education, training and employment.